SuperJohnEllee/Theology-Library-Final/README.md

 # Theology-Library-Final
-# Developed by Ellee Solutions &copy; 2018
-Web Application for Central Philippine University College of Theology Library with Book Locator
+# Web Application for Central Philippine University College of Theology Library with Book Locator

 Modules